waacton/Unicolour/docs/wxy-colour-space_us.md

 ## ⏪ Background

-WXY is based on the [CIE xyY](https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space) color space but, instead of "colourfulness" being defined by the xy-chromaticity coordinates, it is defined relative to the spectral locus in terms of wavelength and purity.
+WXY is based on the [CIE xyY](https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space) color space but, instead of "colorfulness" being defined by the xy-chromaticity coordinates, it is defined relative to the spectral locus in terms of wavelength and purity.

 The spectral locus is the horseshoe-shaped curve on the xy-chromaticity diagram.